 Become a Data Scientist

-Students studying to get their degree in Data Science will gain the skills necessary to program, visualize, and interpret data for employers within the rapidly expanding field
+Students studying to get their degree in Data Science will gain the skills necessary to program, visualize, and interpret data.
+Students will be prepared for this rapidly expanding field by taking relevant courses, like statistics and data warehousing.

-A data scientist translates industry specific needs into a data question, creates predictive models (statistics and machine learning) to answer questions, and provide clear insights into the findings for actionable business decisions.
+A data scientist translates industry-specific needs into a data question, creates predictive models to answer questions, and provide clear insights into the findings for actionable business decisions.
 Data scientists are the bridge between the programming and implementation of data science, the theory of data science, and the business implications of data.

-A data analyst uses data to provide reports and visualizations to explain data-driven insights.
-An employee that helps people from across the company understand specific queries with charts, they are filling the data analyst role.
-Data analysts will need a solid grasp of data manipulation and data communication.
+A data analyst uses data to provide reports and visuals to explain data-driven insights.
+Data analysts help people from across the company understand specific queries with charts, and they need a solid grasp of data manipulation and data communication.

 A business analyst is a type of data analyst that is more concerned with the business implications of data and the actions that should result.
 Business analysts work more directly within different business sections of a company and may not be in a group with other business analysts and are interested in questions like, "Should the company invest more in project X or project Y?"